django/dsf-working-groups/active/package-maintainers.md

 - Chair: You?
 - Co-Chair: You?
-- Board Liaison (must be an active Board member; may be the same as Chair/Co-Chair): Thibaud Colas
+- Board Liaison (must be an active Board member; may be the same as Chair/Co-Chair): You?
 - Other members:
   - You?